BrainDriveAI/BrainDrive-Memory/docs/user_guide.md

 - Occasionally ask "What do you know about X?" to verify stored information
 - Update information when it changes
-- Use the system regularly to keep your digital brain current
+- Use the system regularly to keep your memory current

 ## Troubleshooting